-If you are looking for a little more entertainment, you can take a quick 5-minute walk along the lake and use your room key to enter the pool area at the Hilton.
+If you are looking for a little more entertainment, you can take a quick 5-minute walk along the lake and use your room key to enter the pool area at the Signia by Hilton.

 In addition to a nice zero-entry pool and short waterslide, there was a great lazy river that takes you around in one of the hotel-provided tubes.

-My family and I have stayed at the Hilton in the past and really enjoyed our time at the pool.
+My family and I have stayed at the Signia by Hilton (when it was just a “Hilton”) in the past and really enjoyed our time at the pool.
 Being able to use the Waldorf and Hilton facilities is the best of both worlds.

 Back over by the pool at the Waldorf, you will find some private cabanas which can be rented for about $400 per day.